Mekong countries’ leaders call for $66 billion investment

-HANOI, Vietnam (AP) — The leaders of six countries along the Mekong River have adopted an ambitious investment plan worth $66 billion over the next five years.
+HANOI, Vietnam (AP) — The leaders of six countries along the Mekong River on Saturday adopted an ambitious investment plan worth $66 billion over the next five years.

 At least $7 billion will come from the Asian Development Bank and the rest from governments and the private sector.

-The plan was adopted at a summit in Vietnam on Saturday that included the heads of state of Cambodia, Laos, Myanmar, Thailand, Vietnam and the Chinese foreign minister.
+The plan was adopted at a summit in Vietnam that included the prime ministers of Cambodia, Laos, Thailand and Vietnam, as well as a vice president of Myanmar and the Chinese foreign minister.

-The Greater Mekong Subregional economic cooperation program was initiated by the ADB in 1992 and has since mobilized $21 billion with the bulk going to infrastructure projects.
+The Greater Mekong Sub-regional (GMS) economic cooperation program was initiated by the ADB in 1992 and has since mobilized $21 billion, with the bulk going to infrastructure projects.

 Most Read Nation & World Stories